0xDAG0N/TaskForce141/README.md

 # TaskForge ⚡
 Effortlessly manage your tasks, organize them with tags, and keep track of user details—all with a powerful yet simple command-line interface.

+## About TaskForge
+Enhanced-Task-Manager-Application is a Python tool designed to help users manage their tasks efficiently.
+It provides functionalities to create, update, delete, and fetch tasks, tags, and user details using a command-line interface.

 - `create_db.py`: Script to create the SQLite database and tables.
 - `main.py`: Main application script that provides a command-line interface for managing tasks, tags, and user details.